muziejus/coms-w4995-applied-machine-learning-project/README.md

           analysis data into daily sentiment data for each company.
     - models/ - This folder holds the code for the actual machine learning model training and evaluation.
+    - plots/ - Some plots we made for our final analysis.
+        - confusion_matrices.png - A plot of four confusion matrices,
+          corresponding to the top-performing company for each of our four ML models.
     - data/ - We separated our data into financial data and sentiment data.
         - financial_data/
             - dltr.csv - DLTR historical data.